Water Appearance#

 Crest supports inputting foam data into the system, which can be helpful for fine tuning where foam is placed.

-The Foam Input component can write data to the simulation and supports the Texture Mode, Spline Mode and Renderer Mode.
+The Foam Input component can write data to the simulation and supports the Texture Mode, Spline Mode, Paint Mode and Renderer Mode.
 The Texture Mode is the most efficient mode.

 The following shaders are available under Crest/Inputs/Foam if using the Renderer Mode: